-Welcome to Class 5 and the Autumn Term!
+Welcome to Class 5 and the Spring Term!

 In the morning, it is really important that your child gets to school on time.
-From 8:45-9:00, the children will be practicing their writing skills and the skills learnt the previous week in maths.
+From 8:45-9:00, the children will be able to access Accelerated Reader in order to complete their book quizzes and discover more amazing books for them to read!

 Things to note: